 Throughout the trekking journey, you’ll stay in both Nepalese and Tibetan villages.
 Thus, you’ll notice a shift in the cultures and landscape from place to place.

-During the Annapurna Circuit trek, you’ll encounter with Buddhism and Hinduism as well.
-From Brahmin and Chhetris to Gurung and Magar communities you’ll get a different vibe of different religions in the Annapurna region.
+During the Annapurna Circuit trek, you’ll encounter different ethnic groups following Buddhism as well as Hinduism.
+From Brahmin and Chhetris to Gurung and Magar communities you’ll get a different vibe of different culture and ethnicities in the Annapurna region.

 Communities of Everest Base Camp Trek

-Everest region is highly dominated by the legendary Sherpa community who follow the Buddhism religion.
-During the base camp trek, you’ll come across Buddhists monasteries, prayer wheels, mani stones, and gompas which traverse a spiritual feel.
+Everest region is highly dominated by the legendary Sherpa community who follow the Buddhist religion.
+During the base camp trek, you’ll come across multiple Buddhists monasteries, prayer wheels, mani stones, and gompas which traverse a spiritual feel.

 Difficulty: Annapurna Circuit Trek Vs Everest Base Camp Trek

-More than physical fitness, both trek demands the mental strength !!!
+More than physical fitness, both these treks demand the mental strength!

-Talking about difficulty level then both treks are nothing short of sensational.
-First thing it is not a climb, it is only a trek.
+Talking about the difficulty level, both treks are nothing short of sensational.
+First thing it is not a climb, it is a trek.
 The higher up you go, the more you are rewarded with an amazing view of turquoise blue lakes and new summits.